nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.1.4] 2022-06-13

+* Update transform.py to add a default greyscale colormap to image-type tiff.
+Fixes a regression introduced in 1.1.4.

 [version 1.1.4] 2022-05-20

 * Change to GDAL subsetter to use colormap URLs found in Harmony message instead of hard coded ones.